fveneri/Policy-Analytics-Climate-Shocks-on-education-/README.md

 # Policy-Analytics-Climate
 This repo contains the replication package for a policy analytics on climate challenges and development outcomes project.
 The repo provides the code used and clean versions of the data used as RDS for replication purposes.
-The raw data is available upon request or found in the files described in the data sources section.
+The raw data is available upon request or found in the files described in the data sources section or in [data links](./Data_links/):

 ## The following data is made available
-- [Data Clean](./Data_raw/): Provides the clean version of the data used for this project. \
+- [Data Clean](./Data_raw/): Provides the clean version of the data used for this project.
     - SAEB Municipality-level educational outcomes: Standardized tests in Math and Language.
     - Municipality-level monthly precipitation: Aggregated rainfall for 1980-2022.
     - Municipal shapefiles